 It obviously sounds strange to use mayonnaise on your hair, and while there’s limited scientific evidence backing the purported benefits of the product as a hair mask, it's full of good-for-you ingredients.
 For starters: egg yolks.
 Egg yolks are loaded with amino acids, which can help promote hair growth.
 They also carry vitamins A, E, D, biotin, folate, and fatty acids—all of which may be nourishing to the hair.
 And that's just the egg yolks alone, my friends.

 Mayonnaise also contains vinegar.
 You've heard of a vinegar rinse, right?
 Some claim it's a crucial element for our strands on its own.
 The idea is that vinegar may assist in balancing the scalp's pH levels.
 Add olive oil and lemon juice to the equation and you'll have stronger hair in no time.
-The results are apparently so dramatic that even Blake Lively uses mayonnaise on her famous head of hair, applying to strands before a shampoo to protect her ends from getting dry.
+The results are apparently so dramatic that even Blake Lively uses mayonnaise on her famous head of hair, applying it to strands before a shampoo to protect her ends from getting dry.